Padrón Registration Spain: What It Is, Why You Need It, and How to Do It

 Step 5: Request the certificate when needed

 The padrón registration and the padrón certificate are different things.
 Registration adds you to the register.
-The certificate is a formal document issued by the Ayuntamiento confirming your registration — and it's the certificate you need for your TIE appointment and bank account.
+The certificate is a formal document issued by the Ayuntamiento confirming your registration — and it's a certificate you may need for a TIE appointment and that banks may accept as address evidence.

 Request the certificate at the same visit if possible, or return to request it once the registration is confirmed.
 In many municipalities, you can request certificates online once registered.
 The certificate costs €5–€15 in most places, or nothing in some municipalities.